denis-yuen/write_api_experiment/write-api-service/README.md

 ```
 mvn clean install
 ```
 but this will require the proper environment variables above and you will also need to customize the desired github and quay.io repos.
-(Document line of test to change here)

 The basic workflow is that GitHub repos are created when posting a new tool.
 When files are posted or put to a version of a tool, we will create or delete and re-create a GitHub release with a matching name.
 When Dockerfiles are added, the tool will be created and built as a quay.io repo.
 After adding both dockerfiles and descriptors, you basically have a tool that is ready to be quick registered under a Dockstore 1.2 web service.
 Go to Dockstore, do a refresh, and then hit quick register on the repos that you wish to publish.
 You can also do this programmatically.